 Biome shift rate is positively correlated with speciation and extinction rates

-Results show that rate classes with faster transition rates among biomes also tend to have higher mean turnover rates across all biomes.
+Results show that rate classes with faster transition rates among biomes tend to have higher mean turnover rates across all biomes.
 Linear phylogenetic regressions of the differences between mean turnover rates and mean transition rates in different rate classes shows a significant positive correlation (p = 0.019, R2 = 0.106).
 The coefficient for the difference in turnover rates was estimated to be 0.303, with a 95% confidence interval (CI) ranging from 0.070 to 0.546 (Figure 2).
 This suggests that for every order of magnitude difference in transition rates, the difference in turnover rates is approximately doubled.
-In sum, these results support a positive correlation between rates of biome shifts and turnover across the 51 clades, consistent with the idea that trait lability predicting speciation and extinction is perhaps a generality across flowering plants.
+In sum, these results support a positive correlation between rates of biome shifts and turnover across the 51 clades, consistent with the idea that trait lability predicting speciation and extinction is a generality across flowering plants.

 Figure 2. (a) A phylogenetic regression depicting the relationship between rate class differences of average turnover (y-axis) and transition rate (x-axis).
 Values which show a positive relationship (higher transition rates associated with higher turnover rates) are colored in green.
 Values with a negative relationship (higher transition rates associated with lower turnover rates) are colored purple.
 The significantly positive slope (p = 0.019, R2 = 0.106) supports our main hypothesis that more rapid shifts in biome lead to higher speciation and extinction rates. (b) Left: The backbone phylogeny based on Smith and Brown (2018).
 Right: Bar charts of the log of the transition rate (red) or turnover rate (blue) for each clade.
 Each clade has two values, one for each hidden rate class.
 There is a great deal of variation in the distribution of turnover and transition rates and the absolute values of each parameter. (c) Box plots and distribution of the log transition rates (red) and log turnover rates (blue).
 There is little difference between the parameters on average.